1980s in Hong Kong: Manufacturing

 In the early 1980s, younger Hong Kong workers began avoiding the manufacturing industry entirely.
 Hong Kong's on-going evolution away from manufacturing picked up steam during the decade, as production's share of the economy fell from 22.8% in 1980 to 16.7% ten years later.
 Replacing it was a greater reliance on services, which rose from 68.3% to 75.4% of GDP.
 The fastest growing sectors were foreign trade, logistics and communications and general personal and community services.
-The lack of investment in domestic industry, along with China's economic reform, began opening up manufacturing to the mainland.
+The lack of investment in domestic industry, along with China's reform and opening up, began opening up manufacturing to the mainland.
 Middle-aged men and women who had spent decades in manufacturing were suddenly left with no place to go.

 Real estate

 In 1960, the University of Hong Kong and Hong Kong Technical College were one of the first schools to offer real estate education, but the curriculum was considered a sub program.
 In 1981, the University of Hong Kong became the first institution to be accredited by the RICS.
 It was the first step in connecting real estate education and the industry itself.
 By 1983, 61% of capital investments belonged to the real estate sector.
 The amount of money entering the communities for infrastructure expenses in the 1980s eclipsed the sum of all real estate investments from 1940 to 1979.
 An up-to-date understanding of the industry along with the high-density population provided many with the opportunity to capitalise on realty sales.
 Areas like Lan Kwai Fong were improving at the time and became an "alternative" or "open" avenue to attract people who wanted things to be different.
 If construction was not open before, many areas found themselves redeveloping.